-Results - The mission of the Help Desk is to provide user support for all platforms and applications, and in cases of highly technical incidents, to notify the appropriate technical support personnel.
+Results - The mission of the Help Desk is to provide user support for all platforms and applications, and in cases of highly technical incidents, to notify the appropriate technical support personnel for the involved user area.
 The Help Desk logs and tracks incident calls to ensure adequate monitoring and resolution of the incident, and measures these results against established service levels to ensure incidents are being addressed and resolved within established timeframes.
 The Help Desk, through the logging procedure, also provides management with data to help identify and resolve developing trends.